ftrias/pyembedc/README.md

 pyembedc makes heavy use of the ctypes package.

 There are several alternatives to pyembedc.
 All of them have their pros and cons.
-Here are two:
+Here are three:

+* Cython <http://cython.org> is a compiler that converts Python to C. It is very fast and mature and a wonderful tool for speeding up code.
+However, it does not embed C/C++.

 * PyInline <http://pyinline.sourceforge.net/> is a module for inlining multiple languages in Python last updated in 2001 that predates ctypes.
 It seeks to copy Perl Inline <http://search.cpan.org/~sisyphus/Inline-0.45/C/C.pod>.